bobrabbimov/cybersecurity_learning_portfolio/README.md

 ## About Me
 I am an aspiring Cybersecurity / SOC Analyst actively developing practical skills through hands-on labs and real-world simulations.
-My goal is to transition into a junior SOC or cybersecurity analyst role.
+My goal is to contribute as a Junior SOC / Cybersecurity Analyst, applying structured traffic analysis and investigation skills in a real-world security operations environment.

 ## What This Repository Contains
 - Practical lab write-ups (TryHackMe, network analysis, security tools)